Maoyeedy/Qiyu_UnityProject/README.md

 git clone https://github.com/Maoyeedy/Qiyu_UnityProject.git
 ```
 As the repo is only 300MB, Git LFS won't be needed.
 You can directly clone or download repo as zip.

+<small> Note: This is only relevant for repos under a certain size, for bigger repos Git LFS will be necessary to manage larger files.</small>

+As the repo is only 300MB, Git LFS won't be needed.
+You can directly clone or download repo as zip.

+##### Note:
+This is only relevant for repos under a certain size, for bigger repos Git LFS will be necessary to manage larger files.